BernardoMB/personal-website/README.md

 ## Azure

+Deployed using the following tutorial: https://towardsdatascience.com/how-to-deploy-web-apps-with-azure-52ca340b41b9

 App service name: bernardomondragon

 # Deployment notes

 After deployment is done make sure your files are uploaded in directory site/wwwroot.
 If not, then map physical path to site/wwwroot/<app_name> in Azure App Settings configurations.

 Add web.config file to src directory.
+Dot forget to include web.config file in angular.json